apendua/meteor-layers/README.md

+Unfortunatelly the PR this package depended on was rejected, but all described features are implemented in another package called [anti:modules](https://github.com/anticoders/meteor-modules).

 meteor-layers
 =============

-This is a proof-of-concept package designed to work with experimental meteor lazy loading feature.
+~~This is a proof-of-concept package designed to work with experimental meteor lazy loading feature.~~

 The basic idea is that everything you define under `/client/layers/` gets squashed into independent layers, which you can download on demand.
 For example, if your project structure looks lie:
 ```